OverviewBlog

 What Is Invoice Factoring?

 This financing solution differs fundamentally from traditional bank lending products.
 Rather than assessing the borrowing company's credit history, asset base, or financial track record, factoring companies primarily evaluate the creditworthiness of customers who owe money on submitted invoices.
-For construction companies with strong client bases but stretched working capital, this approach offers significant advantages over conventional financing options.
+For construction companies with strong client bases but stretched working capital, this approach offers significant advantages over conventional financing options, including traditional loans and bank loans among other funding options.

 Modern factoring arrangements offer considerable flexibility around which invoices to factor.
-Construction companies can choose to factor in all invoices, selected high-value items, or only those requiring immediate cash flow support.
+Selective invoice finance lets construction companies fund selected invoices rather than their full sales ledger, with selective invoice arrangements and spot factoring offering added flexibility for specific cash flow needs.
 This selective approach enables precise cash flow management tailored to specific project requirements and operational needs.

 Invoice Factoring vs Invoice Discounting: Understanding the Key Differences